nickthecoder1/cgt-calc/README.md

 Additional features added by this fork:

 * Automatic conversion from positive integers into games
+* Added the ability to cool games
+* Added the ability to heat, overheat, and assymetrically heat games
-* Added a "Cool" button to analyze hot games
+* Added the ability to analyze games' atomic weights

 ## Future goals
 On the level of a basic calculator, I would like to add additional